onepoorbird/BERT-fasttext-model/README.md

 # BERT-fasttext-model
-This is a code to achieve the goal of detecting violence text
+This is a code to achieve the goal of detecting violence text.
+You can find the article through the link:https://arxiv.org/abs/2412.16455